warber0x/Libnfc_custom_function/Custom_function_method_2.md

 }
 ```

 If you didn't understand what I did just now go to the first method.
-I explained how libnfc works and why we have to do all of these.
+I explained how libnfc works and why we have to do all of these steps.

 9- Save everything and go to the terminal and type make && make install && make clean.
 10- Open/create a main.c file and put this code: